Skip to Main Content

 Open Educational Resources are learning, teaching, and research materials in any format and medium that reside in the public domain or are under copyright that have been released under an open license, that permit no-cost access, re-use, re-purpose, adaptation, and redistribution by others.

 Open educational resources (OER) are freely accessible online teaching and learning materials.
 They can be videos, textbooks, quizzes, learning modules and more.
-This guide is intended to introduce faculty and librarians to Open Educational Resources.
-It points toward resources that either provide or promote the use of Open Educational Resources.
+This guide is intended to introduce you to Open Educational Resources to help you in the process of creating, adapting, or adopting them for your own use.

 Benefits of OERs